kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

 5. **Position** - The position of the SNP in the reference genome.
 6. **Risk Allele** - The allele that confers risk or protection.
 7. **Odds Ratio** - Computed in the GWA study, a numerical value of the odds that those in the case group have the allele of interest over the odds that those in the control group have the allele of interest.
+8. **Beta Coefficient** - Computed in the GWAS study, a numerical value that indicates the increase or decrease in the genetic risk per unit.
+9. **Beta Unit** - The units associated with the beta coefficient. e.g. cm, beats per min.
-8. **P-value** - The probability that the risk allele confers the amount of risk stated.
+10. **P-value** - The probability that the risk allele confers the amount of risk stated.

 Optional Columns
 ^^^^^^^^^^^^^^^^^

+1. **P-Value Annotation** - Provides additional information for the p-value, i.e. if the p-value computed only included women.
+2. **Beta Annotation** - Provides additional information for the beta value.
-1. **Citation** - The citation information for the study.
+3. **Citation** - The citation information for the study.
-2. **Reported Trait** - Trait description for this study in the authors own words.
+4. **Reported Trait** - Trait description for this study in the authors own words.

 Examples